NIFTy-PPL/NIFTy/paper/paper.md

 opt_vi = jft.OptimizeVI(lh, n_total_iterations=25)
 opt_vi_st = opt_vi.init_state(
   key,
-  # Implicit definition for the accuracy of the KL-divergence approximation;
+  # Implicit definition for the accuracy of the KL-divergence
-  # typically on the order of 2-12
+  # approximation; typically on the order of 2-12
   n_samples=lambda i: 1 if i < 2 else (2 if i < 4 else 6),
-  # Parametrize the conjugate gradient method at the heart of the sample-drawing
+  # Parametrize the conjugate gradient method at the heart of the
+  # sample-drawing
   draw_linear_kwargs=dict(
     cg_name="SL", cg_kwargs=dict(absdelta=absdelta / 10.0, maxiter=100)
   ),
-  # Parametrize the minimizer used in the nonlinear update of the samples
+  # Parametrize the minimizer in the nonlinear update of the samples
   nonlinearly_update_kwargs=dict(
     minimize_kwargs=dict(
       name="SN", xtol=delta, cg_kwargs=dict(name=None), maxiter=5